John Plessington

 John Plessington (c.
 1637 – 19 July 1679), also known as John Plesington, William Scarisbrick and William Pleasington, was an English Catholic priest who was executed by the English Crown for violating the ban on the presence of Catholic priests in the kingdom.
-He is now honored as one of the Roman Catholic Forty Martyrs of England and Wales.
+He is now venerated as a saint, honored as one of the Catholic Forty Martyrs of England and Wales.

 Life

-He was born at Dimples Hall, Garstang, Lancashire, the son of Robert Plessington, a Royalist Roman Catholic, and Alice Rawstone, a family thus persecuted for both their religious and political beliefs.
+He was born at Dimples Hall, Garstang, Lancashire, the son of Robert Plessington, a Royalist and Catholic, and his wife Alice Rawstone, a family thus persecuted for both their religious and political beliefs.
 He was educated by the Jesuits at Scarisbrick Hall, then at the Royal College of Saint Alban at Valladolid, Spain, and then at Saint Omer Seminary in France.
 He was ordained in Segovia, Spain, on 25 March 1662.
 He returned to England in 1663 ministering to covert Catholics in the areas of Holywell and Cheshire, often hiding under the name John Scarisbrick.
 He was also tutor at Puddington Old Hall near Chester.
 Upon arrest in Chester during the Popish Plot scare caused by Titus Oates, he was imprisoned for two months, and then hanged, drawn and quartered for the crime of being a Catholic priest.
-From the scaffold at Gallow's Hill in Boughton, Cheshire, he spoke the following:
+From the scaffold at Gallow's Hill in Boughton, Cheshire, he made the following declaration:

-Plessington was beatified in 1929 by Pope Pius XI, and canonized and made one of the Forty Martyrs on 25 October 1970 by Pope Paul VI.
+John Plessington was beatified in 1929 by Pope Pius XI, and on 25 October 1970 was canonized as one of the group known as the Forty Martyrs by Pope Paul VI.